-Property taxes will still be due on the property when you hold onto an inherited house in Twin Cities.
+Property taxes will still be due on the property when you hold onto an inherited house in Minnesota.
 These tax payments may or may not be a part of your monthly mortgage payment.
 Even if the mortgage is free and clear, annual property taxes will always be due.
 They will likely rise significantly because tax collectors will reassess the rate at the current market value.

 Assumption of Mortgage

-Often, you can assume the mortgage if you hold onto an inherited house in Twin Cities.
+Often, you can assume the mortgage if you hold onto an inherited house in Minnesota.
 The wording of the original contract may be the determining factor in your ability to assume the mortgage.
 If they had a reverse mortgage, you would need to pay the loan off to keep the property.

-While you are not necessarily obligated to pay the utility bills under the name of the deceased, if you’ll be residing in an inherited house in Twin Cities, you will want to keep the payments timely.
+While you are not necessarily obligated to pay the utility bills under the name of the deceased, if you’ll be residing in an inherited house in Minnesota, you will want to keep the payments timely.
 Otherwise, they would become a lien on the property and taken out of the profits when sold.

 Should you be considering maintaining ownership of the property, it would be advisable to have a professional inspection done to understand what you are getting into fully.
-Depending on the length of time that the house has been vacant and the state of repair the property is in, holding onto an inherited house in Twin Cities could become extremely expensive to maintain.
+Depending on the length of time that the house has been vacant and the state of repair the property is in, holding onto an inherited house in Minnesota could become extremely expensive to maintain.
 Monthly expenses for repairs on older properties can easily equal or exceed mortgage payments.